- General Examination FAQs

 - Questions concerning the examination content are not permitted.
 Remote proctors are not allowed to provide interpretation or clarification of examination questions and/or define words.

-- Eating, drinking, smoking, and chewing gum are prohibited during the examination.
+- Eating, drinking a non-water beverage, smoking, and chewing gum are prohibited during the examination.

 - Written notes, published materials, and other testing aids are strictly prohibited during the examination and during your scheduled break.